-58. The Power, then, that Parents have over their Children, arises from that Duty which is incumbent on them, to take care of their Off-spring, during the imperfect state of Childhood.
+58. The Power, then, that Parents have over their Children, arises from that Duty which is incumbent on them, to take care of their Ossifpring, during the impersect state of Childhood.
 To inform the Mind, and govern the Actions of their yet ignorant Nonage, till Reason shall take its place, and ease them of that Trouble, is what the Children want, and the Parents are bound to.
-For God haing given Man an Understanding to direct his Actions, has allowed him a freedom of Will, and liberty of Acting, as properly belonging thereunto, within the bounds of that Law he is under.
-But whilst he is in an Estate, wherein he has no Understanding of his own to direct his Will, he is not to have any Will of his own to follow: He that understands for him, must will for him too; he must prescribe to his Will, and regulate his Actions; but when he comes to the estate that made his Father a Free-man, the Son is a Free-man too.
+For God having given Man an Understanding to direct his Actions, has allowed him a freedom of Will, and liberty of Acting, as properly belonging thereunto, within the bounds of that Law he is under.
+But whilst he is in an Estate, wherein he has no Understanding of his own to direct his Will, he is not to have any Will of his own to follow: He that understands for him, must will for him too, he must prescribe to his Will, and regulate his Actions; but when he comes to the Estate that made his Father a Freeman, the Son is a Freeman too.

-59. This holds in all the Laws a Man is under, whether natural or civil.
-Is a man under the Law of Nature? what made him free of that Law? what gave him a [277] free disposing of his Property, according to his own Will, within the compass of that Law?
-I answer, an Estate wherein he might be suppos'd capable to know that Law, that so he might keep his Actions within the Bounds of it.
-When he has acquired that state, he is presumed to know how far that Law is to be his Guide, and how far he may make use of his Freedom, and so comes to have it; till then, some body else must guide him, who is presumed to know how far the Law allows a Liberty.
+59. This holds in all the Laws a Man is under, whether Natural or Civil.
+Is a Man under the Law of Nature?
+What made him free of that Law?
+What gave him a free disposing of his Property according to his own Will, within the compass of that Law?
+I answer; A State of Maturity wherein he might be supposed capable to know that Law, that so he might keep his Actions within the Bounds of it.
+When he has acquired that state, he is presumed to know how far that Law is to be his Guide, and how far he may make use of his Freedom, and so comes to have it; till then, some Body else must guide him, who is presumed to know how far the Law allows a Liberty.
 If such a state of Reason, such an Age of Discretion made him free, the same shall make his Son free too.
-Is a Man under the Law of England? what made him free of that Law? that is, to have the Liberty to dispose of his Actions and Possessions, according to his own Will, within the Permission of that Law?
+Is a Man under the Law of England?
+What made him free of that Law?
+That is, to have the Liberty to dispose of his Actions and Possessions according to his own Will, within the Permission of that Law?
 A capacity of knowing that Law.
-Which is supposed, by that Law, at the Age of Twenty one, and in some cases sooner.
-If this made the Father free, it shall make the Son free too.
-Till then, we see, the Law allows the Son to have no Will, but he is to be guided by the Will of his Father or Guardian, who is to understand for him.
-And if the Father die, and fail to substitute a Deputy in this Trust, if he hath not provided a Tutor to govern his Son, during [278] his Minority, during his Want of Understanding, the Law takes care to do it; some other must govern him, and be a Will to him, till he hath attained to a state of Freedom, and his Understanding be fit to take the Government of his Will.
-But after that, the Father and Son are equally free, as much as Tutor and Pupil, after Nonage; equally Subjects of the same Law together, without any Dominion left in the Father, over the Life, Liberty, or Estate of his Son, whether they be only in the State, and under the Law of Nature, or under the positive Laws of an Establish'd Government.
+Which is supposed by that Law, at the Age of Twenty one, and in some cases sooner.
+If this made the Father free, it shall make the Son free too. then we see the Law allows the Son to have no Will, but he is to be guided by the Will of his Father or Guardian, who is to understand for him.
+And if the Father die, and fail to substitute a Deputy in this Trust, if he hath not provided a Tutor to govern his Son during his Minority, during his want of Understanding, the Law takes care to do it, some other must govern him, and be a Will to him, till he hath attained to a state of Freedom, and his Understanding be sit to take the Government of his Will.
+But after that the Father and Son are equally free as much as Tutor and Pupil after Nonage, equally Subjects of the same Law together, without any Dominion left in the Father over the Life, Liberty, or Estate of his Son whether they be only in the State and under the Law of Nature, or under the politive Laws of an Establish'd Government.